airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 its arguments are, and what it gives as a return value.
 This is useful for programmers who use this function.
 This is the function\'s interface.
-This lets the programmer know what values are needed on the stack, and what will be in EAX at the end.
+This lets the programmer know what values are needed on the stack, and what will be in _%eax_ at the end.

 We then have the following line: